Other design considerations for login

 If your online service uses a moderate strength login, consider if more information should be communicated to users.
-The idea of extra security and RealMe codes (TXT, token and Google Authenticator) will not be familiar to all users.
+The idea of extra security and RealMe codes (TXT and Authenticator app) will not be familiar to all users.

 When a user is redirected from your agency to the RealMe login service to be authenticated at moderate strength, they will be helped through the process of adding a mobile phone for code by TXT if they only have a basic login with username and password.

 The basic information for moderate strength users is:

 - The user must have a mobile phone to receive codes by TXT.

 - The user should be familiar with how TXT messaging works.

 - Whether you will offer an alternative if a login user does not have a mobile phone, and information about how to request this.

 Information about RealMe codes is available on the RealMe website at www.realme.govt.nz.

 Where an Authenticator application is to be used the user must already have enabled RealMe code by TXT and their mobile device must have the application downloaded.
 Users should also be familiar with how the application works.
 More information is available on www.realme.govt.nz.